michellegsld/holberton-system_engineering-devops/0x00-shell_basics/README.md

 18-commas : Lists all files and directories of current directory, separated by commas.

+holberton.mgc : Can be used with the file command in order to detect certain data files, containing a specific string.

 Other general requirements enclude:
 - Either vi, vim, or emacs
 - Each file should be exactly 2 lines long